Alex313031/thorium/BUGS.md

 WONTFIX | Nov.
 21, Loading PDFs crashes the browser, will be disabling Ink for now to see if it resolves the issue.
 This has been a bug for a couple of versions now.
 EDIT: Bug posted by me here > https://bugs.chromium.org/p/chromium/issues/detail?id=1296914&q=1296914&can=2 - Me | Ink will only work on CrOS for the foreseeable future.
 May.
 28, 2022

-Nov.
+BUG | Nov.
 21, Pulseaudio does not work behind a proxy in a chroot, I.E. in crouton on ChromiumOS.
 Removing Pulseaudio patch did not resolve the issue. - Pierro78 on Reddit

 UNFIXABLE | Nov.
 30, Possible bug; setting the args.gn flag 'enable_cros_media_app = true' does not enable chrome://media-app like CrOS. - Me